dimensi0n/flume/README.md

 You can now access to flume on the port 8080

-You can know take a look at the [wiki](https://github.com/dimensi0n/flume/wiki)
+You can now take a look at the [wiki](https://github.com/dimensi0n/flume/wiki)

 Enjoy :)